California LLC Attorney

 And more!
 A lawyer can help with all aspects of forming a business in California, including a limited liability company.

-In order to review the process of creating an LLC, let’s go over the basic steps how a lawyer forms an LLC:
+In this article, we will go over the basic steps how a lawyer forms an LLC.

 1. Picking a Name